 Vita Activa Team

 1- Plan ahead for anxious and stressful times.
 If you know already what happens when you are at 100%, try to anticipate before your tank is empty to prevent burnout and exhaustion.
-I take naps, reduce my social media consumption, avoid screen time binging, walk outside and eat good fresh foods.
+Take naps, reduce my social media consumption, avoid screen time binging, walk outside and eat good fresh foods.

 2- Work mindfully.
 When there is an avalanche of text messages, breaking news and emergency, slow down, breathe and be confident.
 I know I am, I have been preparing for this moment my whole life…and I really love what I do.
 That really helps.